Dieter Rams: Braun

-In 1968, Rams designed the cylindric T 2 cigarette lighter for Braun.
-A member of the company's board had asked him for a design; Rams replied "only if we design our own technology to go inside them."
+In 1968, Rams designed the cylindric T2 cigarette lighter.
+A member of Braun's board had asked him for a design; Rams replied, "only if we design our own technology to go inside them."
 Successive versions of the product went on to use then-current motorcycle-like magnetic ignition, followed by piezoelectric, and finally solar-powered mechanisms.

 Vitsœ

-In 1959, Rams began a collaboration with Vitsœ, at the time known as Vitsœ-Zapf, which led to the development of the 606 Universal Shelving System, which is still told today, with only minor changes from the original.
+In 1959, Rams began a collaboration with Vitsœ, at the time known as Vitsœ-Zapf, which led to the development of the 606 Universal Shelving System, which is still sold today, with only minor changes from the original.
 He also designed furniture for Vitsœ in the 1960s, including the 620 chair collection.
 He worked with both Braun and Vitsœ until his retirement in 1997, and continues to work with Vitsœ.

 Influence

-His approach to design and his aesthetics influenced Apple designer Jonathan Ive and many Apple products pay tribute to Rams' work for Braun, including Apple's iOS 6 calculator, which references the 1977 ET66 calculator, and prior to a redesign, the appearance of the playing screen in Apple's Podcast app mimicked the appearance of the Braun TG 60 reel-to-reel tape recorder.
+His approach to design and his aesthetics influenced Apple designer Jonathan Ive and many Apple products pay tribute to Rams's work for Braun, including Apple's iOS calculator, which references the 1987 ET66 calculator, and prior to a redesign, the appearance of the playing screen in Apple's Podcast app mimicked the appearance of the Braun TG 60 reel-to-reel tape recorder.
 The iOS 7 world clock app closely mirrors Braun's clock and watch design, while the original iPod closely resembles the Braun T3 transistor radio.

 In Gary Hustwit's 2009 documentary film Objectified, Rams states that Apple is one of the few companies designing products according to his principles.
+In a 2010 interview with Die Zeit, Rams mentions that Ive personally sent him an iPhone "Along with a nice letter.
+He thanked me for the inspiration that my work was to him".
+Ive also wrote the foreword for a 2011 Rams monograph, Dieter Rams: As Little Design as Possible.

 The designer Jasper Morrison has spoken of his grandfather's Rams designed Braun "Snow White's Coffin" being an "important influence on [his] choice in becoming a designer."

-"Good design" principles
+Ten Principles of Good design

 Rams introduced the idea of sustainable development, and of obsolescence being a crime in design, in the 1970s.
 Accordingly, he asked himself the question: "Is my design a good design?"
-The answer he formed became the basis for his celebrated ten principles.
-According to him, "good design":
+The answer he formed became the basis for his celebrated "Ten Principles of Good design".
+According to Rams, "good design":